After Stroke? Finding the Financial Lifeline You Need

 Short-Term Disability Benefits: If you’re unable to work temporarily, check if your employer offers short-term disability benefits.
 It provides a percentage of your salary during your recovery.

-Social Security Disability Insurance (SSDI): If your stroke has left you with a long-term disability, you might qualify for SSDI.
-It’s a federal program that provides financial support for individuals unable to work due to a disability.
+Social Security Disability Insurance (SSDI): If it has resulted in a long-term disability, you might qualify for SSDI.
+This federal program provides financial support for individuals unable to work due to their condition.

 Supplemental Security Income (SSI): SSI is another federal program that offers financial assistance based on financial need for those with disabilities.
 It can help cover basic needs like food and shelter.